haltcase/levers/README.md

    `productName -> name -> 'Electron'`

+   This is then used to point to a subdirectory with that name inside Electron's `getPath('appData')`.
+Astute readers may ask, "Why not just use Electron's `getPath('userData')` path instead of building that same path manually?"
+The problem with `userData` is that in some cases, especially development, it defaults to the 'Electron' directory rather than the app's actual name.
+This has to do with using `electron-prebuilt`.

+[approot]: inxilpro/node-app-root-path

 ## Contributing

 I am open to input and discussion about the project.
 Feel free to open an issue or submit a pull request.
 For large changes, please open an issue to discuss the revisions first.